 In fact some commercially released computer games have already been developed this way.

-Using this method does have the downside of performance not being up to par, when compared with game applications created using other technologies.
+Using this method does have the downside of game performance not being up to par, when compared with games applications created using other technologies.

 Some of the tools that can be used to build HTML5 games as software applications are: